-SEGA is a chapter of Greyhound Pets of America (GPA), a national network of Greyhound adoption groups, as well as a project of the Southeastern Greyhound Club, Inc., a Georgia non-profit corporation and tax-exempt organization.
-SEGA is staffed by unpaid volunteers.
-All donations and other revenues are dedicated entirely to supporting its Greyhound adoption program.
+Southeastern Greyhound Adoption (SEGA) is a chapter of Greyhound Pets of America (GPA), a national network of Greyhound adoption groups, as well as a project of the Southeastern Greyhound Club, Inc., a Georgia non-profit corporation.
+SEGA is staffed by unpaid volunteers and all donations and other revenues are dedicated entirely to supporting its Greyhound adoption program.

-SEGA promotes Greyhound adoption through a variety of methods ranging from our web site to print advertising to public gatherings (known as Meet & Greets) and participation in community events, such as parades and festivals.
+SEGA promotes Greyhound adoption through a variety of methods ranging from our web site to public gatherings (known as Meet and Greets) and participation in community events, such as parades and festivals.

 Generally, we like to place our adoptable Greyhounds within 100 miles of metro Atlanta.
 If you live outside that area, please visit the Greyhound Pets of America or call them at 800-366-1472.
 They can route you to the closest adoption group.